Master Reading EKG Strips: Step-by-Step Guide for Developers

 To effectively read EKG strips, it is essential to grasp their fundamental components:

-• PR Interval: This interval measures the time taken for the electrical impulse to travel from the atria to the ventricles, calculated from the beginning of the P signal to the start of the QRS complex.
+• PR Interval: This interval measures the time taken for the electrical impulse to travel from the atria to the ventricles, calculated from the beginning of the P wave to the start of the QRS complex.
 A normal PR interval ranges from 0.12 to 0.20 seconds, and deviations can indicate conduction abnormalities.

 • QRS Complex: This complex signifies ventricular depolarization, which is the electrical activity leading to ventricular contraction.
 The normal duration of the QRS complex is less than 0.12 seconds; prolonged QRS durations may suggest underlying cardiac issues.